DaanHessen/ASCII-blobs/docs/API.md

 #### Props

 All props are optional.
-The component accepts `AsciiBlobsConfig` as props and now positions itself behind sibling content by default.
+The component accepts `AsciiBlobsConfig` as props and uses `position: fixed` to render as a full-viewport background by default.

 ##### `colors?: ColorConfig`